operasoftware/devopera/blog/_posts/2012-10-02-whats-new-in-opera-12-10-beta.md

 ---
-title: What’s new in Opera 12.10 beta
+title: What’s New in Opera 12.10 Beta
 authors:
 - bruce-lawson
 tags: